 Inspections during and after works are maintained.
 Tacit consent doesn’t exempt you from following the rules.

-Prepare a complete and compliant file now.
-An incomplete file will delay the start of the deadline.
+Prepare a complete and compliant file from the start.
+An incomplete file delays the start of the deadline.

 Verify your project’s compliance with your municipality’s PAG.
 A non-compliant project will be refused, even with silence equals consent.